What does this vaccine help prevent ?

 The vast majority of people should receive their tetanus-containing vaccinations on schedule.
 However, individuals in whom the risks of vaccination outweigh the benefits include those who:

-- Have gone into a coma or long seizure within seven days after a dose of DTP or DTaP
+- Has had a brain or nervous system disease within seven days after a dose of DTaP.

 Talk with your doctor before getting the vaccine if you have: